ciphergoth/fmachine/README.md

 ## Warning: very early stage project

+I have built a fuck machine based on the plans and software in this repo; it works very well and people love it.

-As of the time of writing...
+That said, as of the time of writing, this is a PRE-RELEASE, ALPHA-QUALITY PROJECT.

 * The only one of these machines that has ever been built is my own.
-* As a result, these instructions are completely untested.
+* These instructions are therefore completely untested.
+* They are also pretty incomplete.
 * There are many places where I made a decision which was fairly idiosyncratic and contingent on what I happened to have to hand.
 I've tried to describe what I built but you should almost certainly try different choices in several places.